Q-u-i-3-t/Twitchie/README.md

 - Kyaa~!
 The script can be interrupted (Ctrl+C) and will save partial results (so helpful nya~!)

 Reading all this shit gave me cancer.
 Thanks for making it...
 Whatever the fuck this is, clankers.

+I'm not responsible for what you idiots do with this shit.
+It is (poorly) based off of a video John Hammond posted to YouTube (https://youtu.be/8G45lYCZzZ8).
+Blame him.